What is this growing on my mulch?

 This type of fungus also has an egg-like look.
 It resembles a tiny cup with one black egg inside.
 However, unlike the other fungus types, artillery fungus can actually become a problem—but not to your plants.

 Although this fungus grows in mulch, it can shoot its spores onto light-colored surfaces such as house siding or even your car where it will leave black specks that are hard to remove.
 As you might expect, artillery fungus gets its name from its shooting ability.
 Spores can be shot as far as 20 feet!
 Try and prevent this fungal growth in the first place by keeping mulch beds well-raked to remain dry and aerated.

 Finally, we would be remiss if we didn’t also mention mushrooms, which can also commonly grow in mulch.
 Mushrooms can pop up in a variety of colors and sizes.
 Though a lot of homeowners think of mushrooms as a nuisance, they aren’t generally a problem and won’t do any harm to your plants.
 However, it must be mentioned that mushrooms can be very dangerous—even deadly—if consumed.
 If you have children or pets, always be cautious of any mushroom growth that might occur in your plant beds and dispose of them safely.

 We are Here to Help!

 Hopefully, this helped to answer some of your mulch growth questions.
-However, if you have more questions or think you see something else growing in your plant beds that wasn’t covered here, we’re always available to help.
+However, if you have more questions or think you see something else growing in your plant beds that wasn’t covered here, we at Natures Mulch are always available to help.
 Feel free to reach out or stop in any time.
 We’re committed to helping set you up for success!